Qovery/qovery-client-ws-go/docs/NodeResourceAllocatedDto.md

 ### NewNodeResourceAllocatedDto

-`func NewNodeResourceAllocatedDto(requestCpuMilli int32, requestMemoryMib int32, ) *NodeResourceAllocatedDto`
+`func NewNodeResourceAllocatedDto(limitCpuMilli int32, limitMemoryMib int32, requestCpuMilli int32, requestMemoryMib int32, ) *NodeResourceAllocatedDto`

 NewNodeResourceAllocatedDto instantiates a new NodeResourceAllocatedDto object This constructor will assign default values to properties that have it defined,